QuickBlox/QMChatViewController-ios/README.md

 # Installation
 Drag QMChatViewController folder to your project folder and link to the appropriate target.

+# Dependencies
+- TTTAttributedLabel (If you are using pods, add this to your Podfile - *pod 'TTTAttributedLabel', :git => 'https://github.com/TTTAttributedLabel/TTTAttributedLabel.git'*)
+- Quickblox iOS SDK v2.0+ (If you are using pods, add this to your Podfile - *pod 'QuickBlox', '2.3'*)

 #Features

 - Ready-to-go chat view controller with a set of cells.